wfr/vcprompt/README.md

 vcprompt: version control information in your prompt
 ====================================================

+This is a fork of Greg Ward's [vcprompt](https://bitbucket.org/gward/vcprompt):

 vcprompt is a little C program that prints a short string with barebones information about the current working directory for various version control systems.
 You configure your shell to include the